-There is no need to restart the journaling service, the next backup will run as a standard incremental and will build the journal database.
+There is no need to restart the journaling service when adding a new disk, the next backup will run as a standard incremental and will build the journal database.
 Subsequent backups will read the journal database to get the files that require a backup.

 Specifies the directory where journal database files are stored and written.
 The default Windows directory is the Journal Service install directory and the journals for all journaled file systems will be placed there.
 This is not suitable for drives that can take part in cluster failover operations, as in this case you want your journal to fail over with the filespace that is being journaled.
 The easiest way to do this is to provide overrides for each clustered filespace using the JournaledFileSystemSettings stanza as shown below.

 The JournaledFileSystemSettings stanza mentioned above can be used to change the default settings for any individual file system, for example